-6.1 Generalized information
+7.1 Generalized information

-The quality of the bathymetric data charted on the ENC is assessed according to six categories (CATZOC or ZOC): five quality categories for assessed data (A1, A2, B, C and D) and a sixth category (U) for data which has not been assessed 3 (see table 6-1).
+The quality of the bathymetric data charted on the ENC is assessed according to six categories (CATZOC or ZOC): five quality categories for assessed data (A1, A2, B, C and D) and a sixth category (U) for data which has not been assessed 4 (see Table 7-1 below).
 The CATZOC is an attribute included in the S-57 object class M_QUAL (Quality of Data).
 CATZOC indication covers all areas of the ENC that contain bathymetry; never overlap; and have no gaps between them.
 The assessment of bathymetric data quality and classification into zones is based on a combination of:

 - Position accuracy;

-- o Depth accuracy; and
+- Depth accuracy; and

 - Seafloor coverage.